eternaldensity/Sandcastle-Builder/README.md

 - In classic mode, the sand/castles numbers box wasn't being unhidden if you Molpy Down
 - Fixed index page to show version number and correct colour scheme from your save
 - Hilarious new badge by waveney
+- **Only saves first two layouts** to try to help prevent cookie too long until that's fixed.
+You can create and export more layouts but only two will save.
+If you want to rely on 'temporary' then only have 1 other layout.
+When you save layouts there will be a warning message informing you of how many were not saved.

 ## 3.221
 - Fixed options not refrshing on page refresh